mohamedabdelhamid2285-cmd/scalarcalcapp/TermsOfService.md

 ## Changes to the Terms

 We may modify these Terms at any time.
 We will notify you of any changes by posting the new Terms on this page.

-## Governing Law

-These Terms shall be governed and construed in accordance with the laws of Germany.

 ## Contact Us